arjun-rai912/AR-ShootingGame/README.md

 If you are interested in developing or building the AR Shooting Game, follow the steps below:

 1. Install Unity on your development machine.
-(Version X.X.X or later)
+(Version 2022.3 or later)
 2. Clone the AR Shooting Game repository from [GitHub Repository Link].
 3. Open Unity and import the cloned project.
 4. Customize and enhance the game mechanics, visuals, and features as desired.